 Native Blackberry is also high in soluble and insoluble fiber.
-A single cup of them has an average of 7.6 grams of fiber as well as containing, half of the daily recommended dose of vitamin c.
+A single cup has an average of 7.6 grams of fiber and contains half of the daily recommended dose of vitamin c.
 The dietary fiber they provide is helpful for our digestive tracts and supports regular bowel movements.

-Their large seeds provide oil rich in omega-3 and six fats as well as protein, carotenoids, ellagitannins, and ellagic acid.
+Their large seeds provide oil rich in omega-3 and six fats and protein, carotenoids, ellagitannins, and ellagic acid.
 They also contain vitamin K and the essential mineral manganese.
-Giving us many reasons to enjoy eating them.
+They are giving us many reasons to enjoy eating them.

 In nature, Native Blackberry provides many animals with these essential nutrients to help them survive in the wild.
 So if you are looking for a healthy alternative from sugary snacks, they make the perfect berry to enjoy.

-Planting may be done in late fall for warmer climates but if you live in a cold area, waiting until early spring is recommended, especially for hybrids that are susceptible to shallow temperatures.
-Erect, or trailing, the Wild Blackberry is an attractive, bushy looking plant thick with leaves.
-Planted in fertile soil with good drainage, and full sun, once established, these plants tend to thrive with minimal effort on the gardener’s part.
+Planting may be done in late fall for warmer climates, but if you live in a cold area, waiting until early spring is recommended, especially for hybrids that are susceptible to shallow temperatures.
+Erect, or trailing, the Wild Blackberry is an attractive, bushy-looking plant thick with leaves.
+Planted in fertile soil with good drainage and full sun, these plants tend to thrive with minimal effort on the gardener’s part once established.
 If you have doubts about the quality of your soil, fertilizing with organics is a good idea.
 Mature height depends on the variety you choose.
-Allegheny’s, common in the eastern U.S. can grow from 3 to 6 ft., the Californian from 2 to 5 ft., Highbrush and leafy flowered are 3 to 6 ft.
+Allegheny’s, common in the eastern U.S., can grow from 3 to 6 ft., the Californian from 2 to 5 ft., Highbrush and leafy flowered are 3 to 6 ft.
 Tall.
 The blooming period of the Wild Blackberry depends on the weather and the variety of the plant.
-Warmer climates bloom from mid-April to early May and in cooler areas as late as the end of May.
-When properly maintained, these hardy plants can live for decades, continuing to produce the luscious black fruits they are known.
+Warmer climates bloom from mid-April to early May and in more excellent areas as late as the end of May.
+When properly maintained, these hardy plants can live for decades, continuing to produce the luscious black fruits they are known for.

-They make lovely hedges and are a convenient source of pure, healthy nutrition.
+Native Blackberry makes lovely hedges and is a convenient source of pure, healthy nutrition.